The biggest barrier to EV adoption

-As the adoption of EV’s increase and technologies such as autonomous driving arrive, we may see a completely different view of automobile ownership.
+As the adoption of EV’s increases and technologies such as autonomous driving arrive, we may see a completely different view of automobile ownership.

-Let’s see if we can be open minded and find ways to help each other with the adoption of these new, fun and environmentally-friendly EV’s.
+Let’s see if we can be open-minded and find ways to help each other with the adoption of this new, fun, and environmentally friendly EVs.
 Something that we all need to share.

 Curious about the world of EVs?
 Give Signature Electric a call at (416) 490-8093!